-The Porsche Macan EV is the latest step in the evolution of Porsche’s lineup, being the first vehicle of the brand to be release that is totally transitioning from petrol to battery power.
+The Macan EV is the latest step in the evolution of Porsche’s lineup, being the first vehicle of the brand to be released that is totally transitioning from petrol to battery power.
 This transition is not just about electrification, however, as it also marks the first time that technology from Porsche’s Formula E program has been evolved and integrated back into a road car.
 By leveraging the higher investment in rapid technology development from Porsche’s legendary motorsports division, they aim to enhance the Macan EV’s overall performance, handling, and efficiency/range using the latest and greatest tested out on the racetrack.

 From ICE To Electric Using Formula E Tech